RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 USB redirection allows you to use a local USB device in your endpoint.

-1. In the second machine navigate up to  C:\Program Files\Thinfinity\Workspace\bin64
+1. In the Second Broker machine navigate up to  C:\Program Files\Thinfinity\Workspace\bin64

 2. Create a file called Thinfinity.Params.ini with the following
 ```